gabriel-eidelman/gabriel-eidelman/README.md

 # Gabriel Eidelman

 👋 Hi, I'm Gabriel!
-I'm a Stanford University Computer Science student and mobile app developer specializing in React Native.
+I'm a Computer Science student at Stanford University and an experienced full stack developer.
+I'm passionate about building thoughtful, user-focused tools — especially ones that blend data, design, and real-world behavior.
+Always open to learning something new or collaborating on cool ideas!

+In my free time I love to play chess - I'm a Fide Master ranked top 10 in the U.S. for my age, and I took a gap year to play and travel through Europe after graduating high school.

 ## 🚀 Featured Project: Dayta